 Expungement lawyer Justin Summary has successfully expunged criminal records for clients all over the State of Missouri as well as in Illinois.
 If you are seeking an expungement of your criminal or arrest record contact us today to get a free price quote and to get an analysis of whether you would qualify for an expungement.
 The typical turnaround time for expunging a record is approximately ninety (90) days from the date of the filing of the petition for expungement.

-There are a few different expungement statutes in Missouri that are used to expunge a criminal record.
-The first is found in the Revised Statutes of Missouri (2016) section 610.122.
-Under this statute, an expungement of your record may be sought if the court determines that the arrest was based on false information AND the following conditions exist:
+There are a few different expungement statutes in Missouri that are commonly used to expunge a criminal record.
+The first is found in the Revised Statutes of Missouri (2019) section 610.122.
+Under this statute, expungement of your record may be sought if the court determines that the arrest was based on false information AND the following conditions exist:

 (1) Any class A felony offense;

 (2) Any dangerous felony as that term is defined in section 556.061;

 (3) Any offense that requires registration as a sex offender;